Frustrated-Programmer/UEproject/README.md

    - Lever / A lever thats on directional.
 Can only turn off/on depending on direction player came from.
    - No-Name-Yet / A lever that turns on/off no matter where the player came from.
    - Goal / the spot where both players need to go to.
 (Goals do not need to be on same square.
-   - Gates / A doorway that opens when it is powered.
-   - Start / The place where players spawn at.
-(Starts do not need to be on same square)
-   - Timer / When player leaves the pad it stays powered for a duration of moves.
- * GUIS
+   GUIS
    - Menu's Background
    - Controls Gui
-   - Level Select GUI git
+   - Level Select GUI
    - ***Possibly:*** Better font's than what I've added.
    - ***Possibly:*** Story Gui
  * Sounds for: